gklevi/node-activiti/README.md

 Activiti 4 Node.js
 ==================

-A small node module that provides access to the activiti process engine using the node java bridge.
+A small node module that provides access to the activiti process engine using the node java bridge (see https://github.com/joeferner/node-java).

 ## Installation